rebolek/REN/readme.md

     word after word

+Some syntax is reserved for future but not currently implemeted:

+	'world        ; key reference with "'"
+	hello :world  ; hello and get 'world key value
+	hello: world  ; set hello to 'world
+    hello: :world ; set hello to 'world key value

 ###Key (set-word)

 Key (also set-word) is used to indicate that word should get following value.
 Format of set-word is word followed by colon.